 Ms. Griffiths’ practice focuses on matters related to high-stakes and complex tax controversies involving transfer pricing, economic substance and business purpose doctrines, and tax treaty interpretation.
 With experience representing large U.S. and multinational companies at the audit, administrative proceeding and litigation phases, she routinely performs fact-finding and analysis in connection with multilayered tax matters, and assists clients in navigating legal and practical considerations of prelitigation and litigation work.

-Ms. Griffiths is very active in Skadden’s diversity and inclusion initiatives, particularly related to the hiring and retention of attorneys of color.
-She also has been involved in several pro bono matters, including drafting amici briefs for the U.S. Supreme Court; advising on federal and state tax exemptions for nonprofit organizations; and representing asylum seekers.
+Ms. Griffiths is very active in Skadden’s diversity, equity and inclusion initiatives, particularly regarding the hiring and retention of attorneys of color.
+She is a member of the ABA steering committee that established the Loretta Collins Argrett Fellowship, which is focused on creating a more diverse, equitable and inclusive ABA Tax Section and tax bar.
+She also has been involved in several pro bono matters, including drafting amici briefs for the U.S. Supreme Court, advising on federal and state tax exemptions for nonprofit organizations and representing asylum seekers.

 - J.D., The George Washington University Law School, 2015 (Order of the Coif; Notes Editor, The George Washington Law Review)

 - B.S., University of Central Florida, 2012 (summa cum laude)

 - B.A., University of Central Florida, 2012 (summa cum laude)

 - U.S. District Court for the District of Colorado

 - U.S. Court of Appeals for the Ninth Circuit

 - Member and Co-Chair of the Civil and Criminal Tax Penalties Subcommittee on IRS Investigations and Enforcement, American Bar Association